-Detect germline MSH2 mutations.
-Use in MMR-deficient carcinoma with suggestive IHC (loss of MSH2 and MSH6 protein).
-Detects large MSH2 deletions and EPCAM 3 prime deletions.
+Detect germline MSH2 variants.
+Use in MMR-deficient carcinoma with suggestive IHC (loss of MSH2 and MSH6 proteins).

 - Patient Preparation